GennadyGS/CubeSharp/CubeSharp.md

     IndexDefinition.Create("nonLeap", "Non-leap years"));
 ```

-- `title` - the title of dimension, which can be used for data representation in tabular form;
+- `title`: The dimension's title, used for tabular representation.
-- `indexDefinitions` - [variable size parameter](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) for specifying collection of index definitions.
+- `indexDefinitions`: A [params](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) array of index definitions.

 Index definitions are created with static method `IndexDefinition.Create(...)` in following way:

 ```csharp
 IndexDefinition.Create("A", "Customer A");
 ```

-Index values should be unique in scope of dimension.
+Index values must be unique within a dimension.

-Indexes can be organized in hierarchy, where parent index corresponds to subtotal value of its children.
-Child indexes can be specified as additional [variable size parameter](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) of `IndexDefinition.Create(...)` method:
+Indexes can be hierarchical, with parent indexes representing subtotals for their children.
+Child indexes are specified as additional [params](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) arguments:

 ```csharp
 IndexDefinition.Create(